What the Major Banks are Forecasting for the Japanese Yen in 2020

 1. Japanese Economy

-The Japanese Economy has expanded since 2012 and will continue to recover in 2019.
-This should support the Japanese Yen.
-However, local businesses are unsure whether the gradual improvements will be long-lasting and greater uncertainty can pressure the Yen.
+The Japanese Economy has expanded since 2012, but the recent coronavirus pandemic has created uncertainty and weighed on economic growth.
+Local businesses are unsure whether the government stimulus will be long-lasting and greater uncertainty could pressure the Yen.

 Japanese politics has a big influence on the Yen.
 The Yen goes up when the elected government implements policies help improve the economy.
 The continuation of similar economic policies as last year, which appear to be working, will mean the Yen will likely go up.